DRIVER-EU/test-bed/docker/local-xvr/README.md

 Useful links:

-- [Kafka Topics GUI](http://localhost:3600/) to view exchanged messages
+- [Kafka topics and schema registry](http://localhost:3600/) to view exchanged messages
-- [Schema registry GUI](http://localhost:3601/) to view the used schemas
 - [Trial Management Tool](http://localhost:3210/tmt) to create or run a scenario.
 You can use it to send inputs to XVR, e.g. an inject.

+NOTE that in this version, the Kafka port has been changed to 9092 from localhost, port 29092 from inside the docker.
+When running on a server, please change the KAFKA listener 'ALICE' to have the correct IP address.

 ## Configuring XVR OS